Landslide victory

-A landslide victory is an election result in which the victorious candidate or party wins by an overwhelming margin.
+A landslide victory is an election result in which the winning candidate or party achieves a decisive victory by an overwhelming margin, securing a very large majority of votes or seats far beyond the typical competitive outcome.
 The term became popular in the 1800s to describe a victory in which the opposition is "buried", similar to the way in which a geological landslide buries whatever is in its path.
-What constitutes a landslide varies by the type of electoral system.
-Even within an electoral system, there is no consensus on what sized margin makes for a landslide.
+A landslide victory for one party is often accompanied by an electoral wipeout for the opposition, as the overwhelming support for the winning side inflicts a decisive loss on its rivals.
+What qualifies as a landslide victory can vary depending on the type of electoral system, as the term does not entail a precise, technical, or universally agreed-upon measurement.
+Instead, it is used informally in everyday language, making it subject to interpretation.
+Even within a single electoral system, there is no consensus on the exact margin that constitutes a landslide victory.